GreatCowBASIC/AVRASM2/README.md

    - To create a assembly project using AVRASM2, then, use the command line parameters to compiler your ASM source.

 4. **Migration from Older AVRASM:**
    - The former AVRASM (distributed with AVR Studio 4) has been obsoleted and is no longer distributed with current products.
-AVRASM2 is the recommended replacement⁴.
+AVRASM2 is the recommended replacement.

 Remember, working with assembly language can be both challenging and rewarding.
 It gives you fine-grained control over the hardware, but it also requires a deep understanding of the microcontroller's architecture.
 If you have any specific questions or need further assistance, feel free to ask!